Kowshika215/EXPERIMENT-03-DEVELOPING-COUNTER-LADDER-LOGIC-FOR-PLC-/README.md

 Test the counters with the physical push buttons and observe the LEDs or other output devices.
 ### Outputs:
 Up Counter (CTU): The output LED or indicator should activate when the preset count (e.g., 10) is reached.

 Down Counter (CTD): The output should activate when the count reaches zero.
-Up/Down Counter (CTUD): The output should activate when the count reaches the preset value or zero, depending on the inputs.

-PROBLEM STATEMENT:
+## PROBLEM STATEMENT:
 Design PLC ladder logic that reads input from 2 sensors providing counting operation starting from 0 to 10.
 Also switch ON conveyer but reaching packet station and seal packet after 5s of delay.

 ### Simulation Screenshots: